kubos/kubos/docs/kubos-linux-on-iobc.md

 Should your KubOS Linux kernel become corrupted (as indicated by failing to successfully boot into Linux several times), the system will automatically try to recover during the next boot.

-It will go through the following steps, if each is present:
+It will go through the following steps, if each is present (system will reboot after attempting each step):

 1. Reload the current version of KubOS Linux from the kpack*.itb file in the upgrade partition
 2. Reload the previous version of KubOS Linux from the kpack*.itb file in the upgrade partition